Outcome-based Reinforcement Learning to Predict the Future

 \subsection{Hypothetical Trading Evaluation}

+While no model was alone able to achieve a lower Brier score than Polymarket itself, a model's predictions may nonetheless contain incremental information beyond what is captured by the market price.
+To provide another test of each model's value in aiding human prediction, we conduct a simulation analysis in which each model is used to place hypothetical one-share `bets' on all questions in the test set.
+We then calculate the profit or loss that these bets would have returned on Polymarket.

-To evaluate our forecasting algorithms in a more direct test, we convert every probability into a hypothetical one-share trade against the contemporaneous Polymarket price.
-For each resolved contract with non-zero volume we compare the model's probability \(p\) with the last quoted market price \(m\).
-If \(p>m\) the strategy buys one \$1 long share at \(m+0.01\); if \(p<m\) it shorts one share at \((1-m)+0.01\); exact ties are broken at random.
+For this simulation, we first convert every probability into a one-share trade against the contemporaneous Polymarket price.
+On Polymarket, users trade \textit{shares} in forecasting questions, which then pay out a value of \$1 if the question resolves in the direction specified.
+Therefore, the price of each share corresponds to the market's estimate of the probability of a given event.
+For each question in our simulation, we compare the model's probability \(p\) with the last quoted market price \(m\): If \(p>m\), the simulated betting strategy buys one \$1 long share at \(m+0.01\); if \(p<m\), it shorts one share at \((1-m)+0.01\); exact ties are broken at random.
 The added cent approximates fees and slippage.
 Each trade therefore has a known entry cost \(c\), an expected value under the model's belief (\(p\) for longs, \(1-p\) for shorts), and a realised value \(v\!\in\!\{0,1\}\) at resolution.
 We evaluate four models: ReMax Ensemble-7, Modified-GRPO, the untuned DeepSeek-R1 base model, and the frontier benchmark \texttt{OpenAI~o1}.
 Profits \(v-c\) are aggregated in descending order of expected edge to yield cumulative-profit curves, and we report the total return under three bet-selection rules: trading until the edge drops below (i) the model's own expected calibration error (Edge > ECE), (ii) zero after fees (Edge > 0), and (iii) across all markets.
-An intercept-only regression of per-trade profit gives the mean return and its \(95\%\) confidence interval.

-Figure \ref{fig:trading} visualises how each model converts forecast skill into cash.
-The left panel shows cumulative realised profit as we step through the 3132 Polymarket questions in descending order of expected edge; the right panel condenses the final take under the three bet-selection rules.